kernie66/homebridge-pushcutter/README.md

 2. Get either the API key or the Webhook secret code from the Account page in the Pushcut app.
 3. Select the type of key and enter the API key or Webhook secret in the config file.
 4. For each notification, add a notification switch and enter the name of the Puchcut notification.
-5. Add a new title and text for the notification, if desired.
+5. Add a new title, text and image for the notification, if desired.
 This makes it possible to create different notification switches using the same Pushcut notification, but with different contents.
 6. Set the desired mute time in the config file (in seconds), to avoid additional activations within that time.
 7. The plugin will create one switch for each notification.
 8. Use this switch in any scene or automation to trigger the notification.